US Cash Products-Gulf gasoline seesaws on scheduling, outage

 Newly prompt Cycle 20 heating oil was steady at 3.50 cents under.

-Any-March heating oil was called 1.25/0.75 cents under April heating oil futures, up a half cent.
+Any-March heating oil was called 1.50/1.00 cents under April heating oil futures, up a quarter cent.

 Any-March jet fuel was called 7.50/8.00 cents over May heating oil futures, unchanged.